QDFlow: A Python package for physics simulations of quantum dot devices: Physics simulation

+To generate data with \texttt{QDFlow}, the user first chooses whether to run the default configuration or adjust the distributions and ranges used to randomize the physics parameters.
+Next, they create one or more sets of randomized device parameters, and for each device, generate a CSD using the functions in the \texttt{generate} module.
 Once the physics parameters have been specified, an instance of the \texttt{ThomasFermi} class is instantiated.
-This class serves two main purposes: first, it solves for the charge density function $n(x)$; and second, it uses $n(x)$ to construct a capacitance model and compute physical quantities such as the device’s charge state and sensor response.
+This class serves two main purposes: first, it solves for the charge density function $n(x)$; and second, it uses $n(x)$ to construct a capacitance model and compute physical quantities such as the device’s charge state and sensor response. \texttt{QDFlow} then runs the physics simulation for every pixel in each diagram and compiles the results into a \texttt{CSDOutput} dataclass, which is returned to the user.
 By repeating this process over a range of gate voltages, \texttt{QDFlow} generates data that can be assembled into CSDs or rays, depending on the application.
+The output, stored as \texttt{NumPy} arrays, can be analyzed and plotted directly and, optionally, augmented with noise to emulate experimental data.

+In the following sections, we provide a more detailed account of the nanowire model physics underlying the simulation.
+We then explain how the Thomas-Fermi approximation is applied to construct the capacitance model that drives the CSD simulation.